Prepare to fall for fall in the Canadian Rockies Photography Workshop – Autumn Edition September 2024!

 - Shutter release (recommended but not essential)

-- *A circular polarizer – this is an essential piece of gear for photographing water
+- Polarizing filter – this is essential gear for photographing water

 - Extra batteries